mbuesch/letmein/README.md

 Ideas for future changes and improvements in `letmein`:

 - Currently all users that are configured on the server can access (knock-open) all resources that are configured on the server.
 It might be useful to restrict certain users to certain resources only.
+- The `serde` related crates could be replaced with a much simpler local handcoded serialization/deserialization.
+That would reduce the dependency tree.
+- Check if `tokio` can be replaced with another simpler async runtime to reduce the dependency tree complexity.
+- The `anyhow` crate could probably be replaced with something much simpler.

 # License